YoussefFakhi/Apogee-UIT-Portail-Administratif/README.md

 This project is licensed under the **MIT License**.
 Feel free to use, modify, and share it with proper credit 🙌

----

-If you want, I can also make a **professional README banner** for the top of your repo.